- What Is It?

-- The three classes of phobias are social phobia (fear of public speaking, meeting new people or other social situations), agoraphobia (fear of being outside), and specific phobias (fear of other items or situations).
+- The three types of phobias are social phobia (fear of public speaking, meeting new people or other social situations), agoraphobia (fear of being outside), and specific phobias (fear of other items or situations).

 - The average age that phobias begin is about 10 years of age.

-- Agoraphobia often coexists with panic disorder.
+- Agoraphobia often co-occurs with panic disorder.

 - Phobias tend to run in families, can be influenced by culture and parenting style, and can be triggered by life events.